Tiger Roar - A website for Gloucester City fans by Gloucester City fans

 Gloucester City AFC Scarf

-Page last updated : 6th July 2008
+Page last updated : 6th March 2024

 Tiger Roar is an unofficial, independant production.
-It has nothing to do with Gloucester City AFC 1980 Ltd, Gloucester City Ladies FC or the Gloucester City Supporters Trust.
+It has nothing to do with Gloucester City AFC 1980 Ltd or the Gloucester City Supporters Trust.
 All comments expressed on here (unless stated) are those of the author and not those of the football club.

-All content on this site is copyright of the site owner and must not be reproduced without prior permission (unless waived by the author).
+Most content on this site is copyright of the site owner and must not be reproduced without prior permission (unless waived by the author).
 Please do not use or remotely link to any of the images or videos on this site.
-Images used without permission will be subject to a £50.00 charge.

-I would like to express thanks to everyone who has helped make this website possible through donations, images, video clips and information.
-If you feel I have used your own copyrighted material and would like it removed, please do not hesitate to contact me to discuss it's removal.
+I would like to express thanks to everyone who has helped make this website possible through donations, images, video clips and statistical information.
+If you feel I have used your own copyrighted material and would like it removed, please do not hesitate to contact me to discuss it's removal because it makes Nathan Walker cry.

 Above all, enjoy the website and please come back for more!